weshebert20/week-1-assessment/readme.md

 #### Deliverable

-Please find a screenshot of the expected result below:
+Please take a screenshot of your results and share them in Slack!
+They should look something like this:

 ![Instagram lab Screenshot](https://i.imgur.com/DQ9fk1u.png)